About Us

 Japan BCG Laboratory

-Japan BCG Laboratory was established in 1952 and has produced high-quality BCG (Bacillus Calmette Guérin) vaccine ever since.
-Japan BCG Laboratory is the sole supplier of this vaccine in Japan.
+Japan BCG Laboratory was established in 1952 and has produced high-quality BCG (Bacillus Calmette Guérin) vaccine ever since and is the sole supplier of this vaccine in Japan.

-Working with UNICEF, WHO and the Pan American Health Organization (PAHO), Japan BCG Laboratory has distributed its BCG vaccine in more than 50 countries worldwide and has become a respected and longstanding supplier of high-quality products.
+For humanitarian purpose, we have distributed our BCG vaccine to more than 50 countries worldwide to support international tuberculosis prevention and have become a respected and longstanding supplier of high-quality products.

-Japan BCG Laboratory has supplied more than 2.25 billion doses of BCG vaccine for more than 50 years.
+More than 2.25 billion doses of our BCG vaccine has been supplied for more than 60 years.

 Our History